Skip to main content

 Joie Llantero

-Application Services provide essential APIs for graphics rendering, image handling, accessibility, and more.
-With the Core Graphics component, I can create a program that will automatically move the mouse pointer at a random location on my screen.
+The Application Services framework provides essential APIs for tasks like graphics rendering, image handling, accessibility, and more.
+Using the Core Graphics component, I can build a program to automatically move the mouse pointer to random locations on the screen.

-First step is to create the main() function where we will first seed or initialize the random number generator.
-The generator will produce the same sequence each time we run the program by default.
-To make it random, we will initialize it with a different value using the time() function.
-The reason for this is time changes for each run of the program.
+The first step is to create the main() function, where we’ll initialize the random number generator.
+By default, the generator produces the same sequence each time the program runs.
+To make it truly random, we’ll seed it with a unique value using the time() function, as the system time changes with every program execution.

 int main() {